SummittDweller/wieting-theatre-netlify/site/content/about/donate.md

 [Donate online - One-time or monthly!](https://www.paypal.com/donate/?cmd=_s-xclick&hosted_button_id=E28RAEFST2Z7Q)

-If you would prefer to do a monthly ACH withdrawal from your bank account, please print this form [PDF], fill it out, and mail it to:
+If you would prefer to do a monthly ACH withdrawal from your bank account, please download and print [this PDF form](/pledge-card.pdf), fill it out, and mail it to:

 ***The Wieting Theatre <br>
 PO Box 387 <br>